Call 9-1-1 if a person, animal or property has been harmed or is in danger of being harmed.

 You can call 9-1-1 from a land line or mobile phone.

-If you call from a mobile phone, 9-1-1 dispatchers do NOT receive your phone number or location automatically.
+If you call from a mobile phone, 9-1-1 dispatchers do NOT receive your location automatically.

 Know where you are: an address, intersection or highway mile marker.